Hyphanet

 Hyphanet (until mid-2023: Freenet) is a peer-to-peer platform for censorship-resistant, anonymous communication.
 It uses a decentralized distributed data store to keep and deliver information, and has a suite of free software for publishing and communicating on the Web without fear of censorship.
 Both Freenet and some of its associated tools were originally designed by Ian Clarke, who defined Freenet's goal as providing freedom of speech on the Internet with strong anonymity protection.

-The distributed data store of Freenet is used by many third-party programs and plugins to provide microblogging and media sharing, anonymous and decentralised version tracking, blogging, a generic web of trust for decentralized spam resistance, Shoeshop for using Freenet over sneakernet, and many more.
+The distributed data store of Hyphanet is used by third-party programs and plugins to provide microblogging and media sharing, anonymous and decentralised version tracking, blogging, a generic web of trust for decentralized spam resistance, and Shoeshop for using Freenet over sneakernet.

 History

-The origin of Freenet can be traced to Ian Clarke's student project at the University of Edinburgh, which he completed as a graduation requirement in the summer of 1999.
-Ian Clarke's resulting unpublished report "A distributed decentralized information storage and retrieval system" (1999) provided foundation for the seminal paper written in collaboration with other researchers, "Freenet: A Distributed Anonymous Information Storage and Retrieval System" (2001).
+The origin of Hyphanet was Ian Clarke's student project at the University of Edinburgh, which he completed as a graduation requirement in the summer of 1999.
+His unpublished report provided the foundation for a paper written in collaboration with other researchers, "Freenet: A Distributed Anonymous Information Storage and Retrieval System" (2001).
 According to CiteSeer, it became one of the most frequently cited computer science articles in 2002.

+Name and continuity

+The project was known as Freenet for most of its history and was renamed to Hyphanet in 2023.
+Academic and technical literature published before the rename generally refers to the system as Freenet.

-Freenet can provide anonymity on the Internet by storing small encrypted snippets of content distributed on the computers of its users and connecting only through intermediate computers which pass on requests for content and sending them back without knowing the contents of the full file.
-This is similar to how routers on the Internet route packets without knowing anything about files— except Freenet has caching, a layer of strong encryption, and no reliance on centralized structures.
+Hyphanet can provide anonymity on the Internet by storing small encrypted snippets of content distributed on the computers of its users and connecting only through intermediate computers which pass on requests for content and sending them back without knowing the contents of the full file.
+This is similar to how routers on the Internet route packets without knowing anything about files except Hyphanet has caching, a layer of strong encryption, and no reliance on centralized structures.
 This allows users to publish anonymously or retrieve various kinds of information.